August 27

 By eliminating all the common stressors of being on camera, (the actual camera, lights, mic and crowds) you give yourself a chance to become comfortable with everything that comes with the act of being on-camera.

-This is my inconsequential video, with the subject being to describe my favorite books.
-Honestly, I think it is boring and doubt if too many people would bother to watch because after all, it does not hurt my feelings to admit that no one really cares what books I like but that is not the point of the video.
+Honestly, I think it is boring and doubt if too many people would bother to watch.
+It does not hurt my feelings to admit that no one really cares what books I like, but that is not the point of the video.
 This video was for me.
 I did it to practice and become more comfortable.
 The video accomplishes this goal.
+For me, I was pleased with the ease and comfort of my delivery.

 MAKE “BRAGGING” VIDEOS